AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/sfdc-sync-lead-account-owner-sync.md

 ---
 # SFDC Sync: Lead/Account Owner Sync {#sfdc-sync-lead-account-owner-sync}

-These are technically syncing the "user" table in Salesforce, however we will refer to it as Lead/Account Owner fields.
+These are technically syncing the "user" table in [!DNL Salesforce], however we will refer to it as Lead/Account Owner fields.

 ## Which fields will sync to Marketo? {#which-fields-will-sync-to-marketo}